Moist Banana Cake with Cream Cheese Frosting

 - Frosting

-- Cream butter and cream cheese together until smooth.
+- In a large bowl beat the butter and cream cheese together until smooth.

 Notes